 First, you'll want to determine if you'll be delivering content synchronously (you and all of your students are online at the same time) or asynchronously (you post content for students to access at different times).

 If you decide to deliver content asynchronously, you'll have a few more tools at your disposal (and even if you're teaching synchronously, you could definitely utilize some of these tools as well).
-It's likely you'll be delivering any lecture type content in the form of video.
-To record, the college suggests using a free screencast tool like Screencast-o-matic.
-This Tech Bites for Screencast-o-matic will cover the basics of how to use this tool.
-Alternatively, you can also use Zoom to record yourself, similar to how you might record a live lecture for future use, or your laptop's built-in webcam program.
-Another option to consider is podcasting (Tech Bites: Podcasting), creating audio-only presentations to give your students.
+You'll likely deliver lecture-type content as a video.
+To record, the College suggests using a free screencast tool like Screencast-o-matic.
+Alternatively, you can use Zoom to record yourself, similar to recording a live lecture for future use, or your laptop's built-in webcam program.

-Regardless of how you're delivering your content, be sure to think about how you're chunking the content for students.
-It's likely that students will face increased levels of stress during this time, which may limit their ability to manage large amounts of information at once.
-Consider the use of micro-lectures (Tech Bites: Microlectures) to create more obviously scaffolded presentations.
+Regardless of how you deliver your content, be sure to consider how you divide it up for students.
+Students will likely face increased levels of stress during this time, which may limit their ability to manage large amounts of information at once.

 One of the hardest things to recreate in a remote environment is the type of interaction we take for granted in the classroom.
 But fear not, it can be done!

-One of our favorite tools for creating interaction in an online class is Flipgrid (Tech Bites: Flipgrid), a tool that allows for audio/video discussion forums.
-Students can respond to each other with video, which fosters more of a personal connection.
-Additionally, students can record their screens or can use a whiteboard which they can annotate, which can be useful for sharing presentations or explaining their thought process.
+One of our favorite tools for creating interaction in an online course is Flipgrid, which allows for audio/video discussion forums.
+Students can respond to each other via video, fostering a more personal connection.
+Additionally, students can record their screens or use a whiteboard to annotate, which can be helpful in sharing presentations or explaining their thought process.

 The traditional written discussion forum can also be extremely useful and versatile.
 To get the most out of written discussion forums, it might be helpful to break students into smaller groups.

-We also suggest using the real-time collaborative features built into GSuite products: Docs, Slides, etc. These tools allow students to collaborate on a variety of assignments.
+We also suggest using the real-time collaborative features built into G Suite products, such as Docs, Slides, etc. These tools allow students to collaborate on a variety of assignments.

-Additional resources and suggestions for creating community in a remote setting:
+Additional resources and suggestions for creating community in a remote setting include the following.

 Now that your plans for the semester have shifted, what types of activities and assessments will you utilize?
 Will you use the same activities and assessments you usually do or will you create new ones specifically for remote learning?